-2018 - 2022 Sustainable bio-based resins and fibre-polymer composites for civil engineering structural applications Summary Given the growing societal demand for more sustainable products with lower environmental impacts, the search for solutions that minimise our dependence on fossil resources is becoming increasingly relevant.
+2018 - 2023 CERIS: Civil Engineering Research and Innovation for Sustainability Sustainable bio-based resins and fibre-polymer composites for civil engineering structural applications Summary Given the growing societal demand for more sustainable products with lower environmental impacts, the search for solutions that minimise our dependence on fossil resources is becoming increasingly relevant.
 In the context of the fibre-polymer composites industry, the development of thermoset polymer matrices based on raw materials derived from renewable resources (bio-based) is key to increase its sustainability and to reduce its current dependence on oil.